digst/cloud/design.md

 The use of the toolchain is recommended and can function as a guide for competences across development vendors.
 However, not all Platform Consumers (and more importantly their developers) can be expected to adhere to tool choices made by Platform Policy Owner.

-**[Gov Dev Tool]** SIT offers an enterprise grade 'Government Development Toolchain' as Software as a Service to support agile application development
+**[Gov Dev Tool]** SIT offers an enterprise grade 'Government Development Toolchain' as Software-as-a-Service to support agile application development

 The tool chain will consist of professional, enterprise grade tools.
 SIT offers the toolchain preconfigured and integrated with existing user and access management.
 Licences are provided by Platform Consumers or procured in bulk by SIT where possible.
 The tool chain used in sandboxes should be available to consumers and prospective costumers free-of-charge with a limited number of floating trial licences.

 End-user support and training is done outside of SIT.